jozefg/blog/posts/2014-11-18-recursion.md

 *What's the problem?*

-Now, remembering that we're actually trying to understand recursive types, let's circle back to thinking of those.
+Now, remembering that we're actually trying to understand recursive types, how can we fit the two together?
 We can think of recursive types as solutions to certain equations.
 In fact, our types are what are called the *least fixed point* solutions.
 Let's say we're looking at `IntList`.
 We can imagine it defined as

 ``` haskell
     data IntList = Cons Int IntList | Nil